CodeMaster7000/Knights-Tour-Puzzle/README.md

-# Knight's Tour
+# Knight's Tour Puzzle

-An algorithm coded in JavaScript which can solve the Knight's Tour problem.
+An algorithm (coded in JavaScript) to solve the Knight's Tour puzzle.

 ## Background Information